 - Purchase the complete Expat Arrivals Oslo Guide (PDF)

 Oslo is essentially divided into its east and west areas.
-The western areas are generally more expensive, while the eastern areas are often less expensive and have a younger or immigrant population, as well as a lot of character.
+The western areas are generally more expensive, while the eastern areas are often less expensive and have a younger or immigrant population, as well as plenty of character.

 Although the price of housing in Oslo is generally quite high, it differs by neighbourhood.
 Accommodation in the city centre is expensive and generally small.
 If expats want a spacious place with a garden they should look at options in the suburbs.
 Nordstrand is one option to the east, as is Snarøya (also one of Oslo’s wealthiest areas) to the west.